omnicache/OmniCache/README.md

 ### Is this production ready?
 If you're willing to debug any issues then go for it!
 I'm hoping to iron out all the bugs while developing future projects.

+### Can I only use the cache for certain objects?
+Yes, you decide what you want to cache and not cache.
+If you want to make queries that uses a lot of joins you can do so using EntityFramework.
+The only condition is that any object/table you want to cache has to have updates and inserts via this library.

 ### I'm not sure I understand how this works
 Take a look at the demos inside.
 They will demonstrate how queries are made against the cache and database.